 4. Be sure the front wheels are pointing straight ahead and install the steering wheel and retaining nut.
 Torque the nut to specification and reinstall the plastic wheel cover.

-5. Install a new upper steering shaft pinch bolt and nut.
+Steering Wheel Nut: 65 ft-Ibs (88 Nm) 5.
+Install a new upper steering shaft pinch bolt and nut.
 Torque pinch bolt to specification.